 GREEN WAVE PROGRAM

 PRPA is committed to ensuring our operations remain environmentally responsible and sustainable, as well as safeguarding and promoting the protection of local wildlife.
 Vessels that go beyond the requirements to operate sustainably can receive recognition through the Green Wave Program.
 The Green Wave Program includes three tiers of discounted harbour due rates based on an increasing level of environmental performance.
 Additional information of the Green Wave Program, harbour due rates and eligibility for discount can be found in the PRPA Port Tariff Guide.
-Green Wave applications must be submitted to firstname.lastname@example.org.
-More information is available at https://www.rupertport.com/port-authority/sustainability/green-wave or by email at email@example.com.
+Green Wave applications must be submitted via email.102

 MARINE MAMMAL PROGRAM

 The Port of Prince Rupert Marine Mammal Program is an initiative aimed at better understanding and managing the impact of shipping activities on at-risk whales throughout the Prince Rupert region.
 Some of the key threats to whales in this region include: acoustic disturbance (underwater noise), physical disturbance (ship strikes), and environmental contaminants.
 The long-term goal of the program is to develop mitigation measures that will lead to a reduction in potential threats to whales as a result of shipping activities.
-The Fisheries and Oceans Canada Recovery Strategy for killer whales identifies disturbance, including underwater noise, as one of the current threats impacting killer whales in British Columbia.
+The Fisheries and Oceans Canada (DFO) Recovery Strategy for killer whales identifies disturbance, including underwater noise, as one of the current threats impacting killer whales in British Columbia.
 Whales use sound to navigate, communicate, and locate prey.
-For more information, and to see the infographic below, please go to the Port of Prince Rupert Marine Mammal Program website. https://www.rupertport.com/port-authority/sustainability/marine-mammals
+For more information, and to see the infographic below, please go to the PRPA Marine Mammal Program 103

-The Mariners Guide to Whales for Western Canada provides information on historical whale distribution, actions to reduce potential disturbance and reporting mechanisms for sightings and marine mammals in distress. http://wildwhales.org/learn/mariners-guide/
+The Mariner’s Guide 104 to Whales for Western Canada provides information on historical whale distribution, actions to reduce potential disturbance and reporting mechanisms for sightings and marine mammals in distress.

 a) Vessel Garbage